 17. PROTESTS AND REQUESTS FOR REDRESS

-17.2 For each class, the protest time is 90 minutes after the last boat has finished the last race of the day.
+17.2 For each class, the protest time limit is 60 minutes after the last boat has finished the last race of the day.

 17.3 Notices will be posted no later than 30 minutes after the protest time limit to inform competitors of hearings in which they are parties or named as witnesses.
-Hearings will be held the following Tuesday at 1930 hours at PEYC, unless changed to a mutually agreeable time and place, before the next race if at all possible.
+Hearings will be held at PEYC at a mutually agreeable time and place, before the next race if at all possible.

 18.1 The scoring system shall be in accordance with Appendix A (RRS) Low Point system.